 A Saint Berdoodle is affectionate and cuddle, often not realizing their large stature!
 This smart Doodle breed requires constant training and stimulation to avoid becoming bored and destructive.

 They are smart, curious and live to please their masters.

-There are many Doodle rescues in North America if you would like to adopt a Doodle.
+There are many Doodle dog rescues in North America where you can find a Doodle dog for sale/adoption.